nccadman19/beau-belle/README.md

 The quiz page functions well on mobile and desktop, it helps users by allowing them to select options they prefer and provided the perfect treatment option for them.

 The contact page is clear in the navbar, you can click and get in contact with the team.
 Either by using the contact information provided or using the contact form that currently redirects to my email address.

-### Spelling & Viewing

-I have spell checked the entirety of the site and could not find any errors.

-All static images have been testing on desktop and mobile with no issues (Please see bug information that was remedied at this stage).

-The scroll bar works correctly on mobile and desktop.

 # Credits